KatieCardoza/greek_mythology_HJKW/Greek Mythology/source/monsters/index.rst

    * - Furies
      - Older women who have blood-shot eyes, bat wings, and sometimes dog's heads.
-     - Goddessess of vengeance, they punish the wicked fo crimes.
+     - Goddesses of vengeance, they punish the wicked for crimes.
 They hear complaints and then search for the culprits.
    * - Gorgons
      - Female monsters that have snakes instead of hair